 13. Writers who have published books of prose (fiction or nonfiction) are eligible to enter.

-14. The shortlisted entries will be published online, on The White Review website.
+14. Extracts from the shortlisted portfolios will be published online, on The White Review website.

-17. The winning poet will receive creative feedback on their work and professional/career advice from the judges.
+17. The winning poet will receive creative feedback on their work.

 Free entry for the White Review Poet’s Prize is offered to UK-based writers who are on a low income – for example receiving benefits such as Job Seeker’s Allowance, Working Tax Credits, Universal Credit, Disability Living Allowance, Carer’s Allowance and Employment and Support Allowance or those who are earning less than the London Living Wage of £9.45 per hour.